Out of all the Ivy League schools, Cornell University’s acceptance rate is the highest, thus earning the reputation that it is “easy” to get into.

 Cornell’s campus life is quite balanced with students managing academic achievement and social activities to the best of their abilities.
 Greek life is also a big part of the Cornell social life as about 30% of men and women participate, but students can get involved in other ways such as intramural sports or clubs run by students.

-If what we’ve discussed about Cornell sounds appealing, Cornell University may be the place for you.
+If what we’ve discussed so far about Cornell sounds appealing, Cornell University may be the place for you.

-The Cornell acceptance rate for 2020 (the Class of 2024) was 10.7%, which was a slight decrease from the 10.85% acceptance rate from the year before.
+That’s a slight decrease from the 10.85% acceptance rate from the year before.
 On average, the acceptance rate for Cornell university has been decreasing steadily over the years.
+The Cornell early decision acceptance rate is about 24%, meaning students can benefit from applying early decision.

 According to Cornell statistics, the Class of 2024: